 Education: LL.B, The Catholic University of Eastern Africa, (2009,) Dip.
 Advocacy: The Kenya School of Law (2012).

 Experience: Legal Consultant and Researcher, United Nations, Habitat (UN-Habitat) Office of the Executive Director, (OED) and Researcher, the Kenya Federation of Women Lawyers (FIDA).

-Personal Statement: “Having garnered experience in National and International Law, I am now confident in the area of law I seek to venture into, which is Legal Reform, particularly within the Justice system in Kenya.
-My future aspiration is to be a Jurist, however in order to discharge my duties with utmost standard of integrity and Justice, there is need for major Reform in the rule of law in Kenya.
-I seek to participate fully in the reform agenda.
+Personal Statement: “Having garnered some experience in National and International Law, I am now interested in garnering some experience in the area of Legal Reform, particularly within the Justice system in Kenya.
+My future aspiration is to be a Jurist, however in order to discharge my duties with utmost standard of integrity and Justice, there is need for major reform in the rule of law in Kenya.
+I seek to participate fully in this agenda.
 The PROLAW program is very intense, and I have not heard another of its kind anywhere in the world.
 I believe it is within this program that I will acquire the knowledge and skills I need to tackle reforms in the rule of law within the Judiciary in order to facilitate development in Kenya.”

 Education: BA in Philology and Pedagogue, Diploma in Law, pursuing PHD in Law, at Yerevan State University, Armenia.

 Experience: Senior Legal Specialist of the Department for the relations with the European Court of Human Rights at the Ministry of Justice of Armenia since 2008.
 Legal adviser at International Police Association of Armenian section since 2011.
 First class specialist at the Department of Financial Statistics, National Statistical Service of Armenia (2005-2008).
 Member of Armenian Bar Association, certified Lawyer.